parrotgeek1/ProxyDNS/readme.md

 ProxyDNS v1.0.2
 ===============
-A tool to bypass DNS-based internet censorship when port 53, or even DNS packets themselves, are blocked by a firewall.
+Tool written in C which bypasses DNS-based internet censorship even when port 53 is intercepted.
+Runs on all POSIX compliant OSes.
+Includes its own tiny single-purpose Linux distribution for secure and efficient use on the Raspberry Pi.

 # [Download for Raspberry Pi](https://github.com/parrotgeek1/ProxyDNS/raw/master/rpi-release.zip)
 * Extract the contents of this zip to a FAT32 formatted SD card and insert it into your Raspberry Pi (B/B+/2/3/3B+).